LLNL/Sina/cpp/README.md

 # Supported Environments

-What follows is a list of environments mnoda-cpp is tested in.
+What follows is a list of environments sina-cpp is tested in.
-Absence is not an indication that mnoda-cpp will not work;
+Absence is not an indication that sina-cpp will not work;
 please consider expanding this list!

 - **OSX 10.13**: Primary development environment.